Anshul-AB/habitura/README.md

 - **Habits:** Manage user habits, track streaks, and check progress.
 - **Authentication:** Login and logout with Google and GitHub OAuth.

-Instead of listing each endpoint, you can find the detailed API documentation in the [API Docs](#).

 ## Caching with Redis

 Redis is used to cache frequently requested data such as habit lists.
 This reduces the load on the MongoDB server and improves the app's performance by providing faster access to cached data.